 Official transcripts are issued by the Office of the Registrar.
 Once graduation is conferred, diplomas will be mailed to each graduate.
-However, if the student has not cleared all college obligations, the diplomas will not be ordered until the balance has been paid.
-Students are required to notify the Registrar upon settlement of outstanding balances.
+However, if the student has not cleared all outstanding obligations, an official transcript will not be issued.

 Ordering Transcripts Online: